 - 2 ounces Lillet Rouge, Lillet Blanc, or Lillet Rosé

-- 2 to 4 ounces good-quality dry tonic, cold
+- 2 to 4 ounces good-quality tonic, chilled

 - Grapefruit wedge (if using Rouge), lemon wedge (if using Blanc), or lime wedge (if using Rosé)

-- 1. In a Collins glass filled with ice, pour the Lillet Rouge, Blanc or Rosé.
+- Fill a Collins glass with ice and pour in the Lillet Rouge, Blanc or Rosé.
 Top with the tonic and add a grapefruit, lemon, or lime wedge.

 What a gem!
 Lillet Rouge reminds me of a beautiful mosaic that should be admired slowly and gently.
 It greets you with a balance of fruit and bitter but it’s so much more than that.
 It’s subtle and complex.
 Honestly, it’s one of those things you have to experience for yourself in order to appreciate.